“Drug 85 Times as Potent as Marijuana Caused a ‘Zombielike’ state in Brooklyn”

 Scientists now realize that receptors are not simple off-on switches.
 It is much more accurate to say that receptors are like light bulbs on a dimmer switch.
 A full agonist will crank the receptor to its full level of “brightness” as it communicates to the cell to alter its activity.
 Partial agonists only go so far (see Figure).

 You can dab all the THC you want, even a whopping 850 mg as imagined above, and if the prevailing, mainstream scientific paradigms of pharmacology are true, it won’t make up for the fact that THC is still only a partial agonist (so is anandamide, the brain’s endogenous marijuana-like molecule), whereas the black market synthetics are full agonists.
-The full agonist drives the receptor to higher levels of intracellular signaling activity than is possible with THC.1 There is evidence that this is causing medical emergencies, including adverse cardiovascular events and stroke (I base this on numerous personal conversations with neurologists in recent years, and see references below).
+The full agonist drives the receptor to higher levels of intracellular signaling activity than is possible with THC.1 There is evidence that this is causing medical emergencies, including adverse cardiovascular events and stroke (I base this on numerous personal conversations with neurologists in recent years as well as the references below).
 As new, completely untested synthetic compounds emerge, the risks are unknown and possibly very serious.

 The synthetic spice shit is dangerous.
 I haven’t even mentioned that these compounds may be metabolized into carcinogenic substances.
 We just don’t know yet, and they are being reinvented all the time, tested not in laboratories but on the streets with no oversight or care about public health impacts.
 There is very good reason to avoid them altogether.
 This should underscore that cannabis is much, much less dangerous than synthetic spice products… or better yet, that it’s simply NOT dangerous.

-Neuroscientist Greg Gerdeman is an assistant professor of biology at Eckerd College in Florida.
+Neuroscientist Greg Gerdeman is the Chief Scienctific Officer at United Cannabis and a former tenured professor of biology at Eckerd College.

 Copyright, Project CBD.
 May not be reprinted without permission.